Meenu-Bhati/SV-STR/RNA_quantification/Covariates/README.md

 ### 2 Consolidate all covariates and choose the most suitable representative covariates.

 ```
-## script combine all the covriates in one file and further check and visualize variance explained by each covarites
+## script combines all the covariates in one file and further checks and visualize variance explained by each covariates

-Rscript Check_and_merge_covriates.r
+Rscript Check_and_merge_covariates.r

 ```